bitshifter/mathbench-rs/README.md

 ## The benchmarks

 All benchmarks are performed using [Criterion.rs].
+Benchmarks are logically into the following categories:

+* single operations - measure the performance of single common operations on types, e.g. a matrix inverse, vector normalization or multiplying two matrices.
+* throughput operations - measure the performance of common operations on batches of data.
+These measure operations that would commonly be processing batches of input, for example transforming a number of vectors with the same matrix.
+* workload operations - these attempt to recreate common workloads found in game development to try and demonstrate performance on real world tasks.

+Despite best attempts, take the results of micro benchmarks with a pinch of salt.

+### Operation benchmarks

+* `matrix benches` - performs common matrix operations such as transpose, inverse, determinant and multiply
+* `quaternion benches` - perform common quaternion operations
+* `transform 2d & 3d benches` - bench special purpose 2D and 3D transform types
+* `transformations benches` - performs affine transformations on vectors - uses the best available type for the job, either matrix or transform types depending on the library
+* `vector benches` - perform common vector operations

+### Workload benchmarks

 * `euler bench` - performs an Euler integration on arrays of 2D and 3D vectors
-* `mat benches` - performs common matrix operations such as transpose, inverse, determinant and multiply
-* `quat benches` - perform common quaternion operations
-* `transform bench` - performs transformations on vectors

 The benchmarks are currently focused on `f32` types as that is all `glam` currently supports.